SAP/jenkins-library/documentation/docs/steps/cloudFoundryCreateService.md

 * ### Multiple Service Creation in Cloud Foundry example with manifest file and variable substitution in Jenkinsfile

 Additionally the Cloud Foundry Create-Service-Push Plugin offers the option to make use of variable substitution.
 This enables you to rename variables in the `manifest.yml` dynamically.
 It can be done either via providing the file path to a dedicated YAML file containing the information regarding the variable  substitution values in the `manifestVariablesFiles` flag or via providing a String List in the `manifestVariables` flag.
-Either ways can be achieved as seen in below examples.
+Either ways can be achieved as seen in below examples for creating MongoDB instances.

 For both ways you need to adapt the `manifest.yml` file to be relevant for variable substitution.
 This can be done according to below example: